by Alan Isaac

 The rest of the committee will be selected by you and your Chair.
 Normally you will select two or three more Economics Department Faculty members.
 You may wish to choose one person from outside the department if that person has knowledge or skills that are necessary to your research but lacking in the department.
 (Note: At least the Chair and one other member of your committee must be full members of the Economics Faculty.)

-Before you start writing, read Thomson (1999 JEL).
-1 Then read it again.
+Before you start writing, read The Young Person's Guide to Writing Economic Theory by William Thomson.
+Then read it again.

 Now you will put all your reading to use by writing a literature review for your proposed research area.
 You must exhaustively review the recent literature on your topic while providing adequate background to illustrate the historical development of its most important component ideas.
 Most students find it convenient to develop the early literature as a historical progression but the current literature by issue.
 You may also want separate reviews of the theoretical developments and the empirical evidence; however, be sure to indicate how the evidence influenced theoretical development.
 Keep in mind your goal here is to show exactly what theoretical and empirical gaps need to be filled (by your dissertation!).